cardano-foundation/cardano-academy/courses/CBCA/1-introduction_to_blockchain/1-general_introduction_and_background/README.md

-# Unit 1 - General Introduction and Background
+# 1 - General Introduction and Background

-## Learning Objectives
+> [!NOTE]
+>

-By the end of this unit, the learner should be able to:
+> By the end of this unit, you should be able to:
+>

-- Describe decentralization and its importance
+> - [x] Describe decentralization and its importance
-- Describe how consensus algorithms in a decentralized system provide a mechanism to reach agreement without a central authority
+> - [x] Describe how consensus algorithms in a decentralized system provide a mechanism to reach agreement without a central authority
-- Describe the decentralization challenges, such as scalability, throughput, and latency
+> - [x] Describe the decentralization challenges, such as scalability, throughput, and latency
-- Summarize how Blockchain technology introduces a new consensus algorithm class contributing to the decentralization challenges.
+> - [x] Summarize how Blockchain technology introduces a new consensus algorithm class contributing to the decentralization challenges.

 ## Introduction

 Blockchain.
 A topic sparking interest, working its way into conversations with friends, social media, news media, and even public policy.
 But there’s also a lot of noise out there.
 Plenty of misinformation and misconception.
 Some people think blockchain is just about cryptocurrency or means the same thing as Bitcoin.
 Others believe it's slow, or implies a completely decentralized system.
 Blockchain goes far beyond finance and cryptocurrencies.
 It’s the technology for building decentralized applications – the foundation of the next Internet.
 And so, has the potential to help change the world for the better.
 By the end of this course, you’ll have gained a considerable understanding of what blockchain is, what it can do, and what better means. **Let’s get going**.

-Hello everyone, and welcome.
-I am your lecturer, [lecturer name], and I am here to guide you on your blockchain learning journey.

 We will look at the current state of blockchain technology.
 We’ll get insight from the challenges that have been solved and insight from those ready to be solved.
 Subsequent modules will build upon your understanding from this unit.
 We’ll cover more complex topics, building your skill set, so that you can apply this new-found knowledge of blockchain technology.